Are we alone in the universe?

 There has been plenty of speculation about alien life.
 Much of it has centered on life that isn’t carbon-based.
 Could Titan have nitrogen-based life, where methane replaces the role of water?
 Could silicon serve as the fundamental element?
 Would organisms depend on sand the way plants on Earth depend on carbon-rich soil?
 Could organic life survive in the cold depths of space, perhaps on icy comets in the Oort cloud?

 But there are some, often writers of science fiction, who have explored even wilder ideas for life.
-In the 1980s, author Robert L. Forward proposed a form of life-based not on atoms, but atomic nuclei.
+In the 1980s, author Robert L. Forward proposed a form of life based not on atoms, but on atomic nuclei.
 In Dragon’s Egg, he described a species known as the Cheela, who lived on the surface of a neutron star.
 Because nuclear interactions occur at a much faster rate than atomic chemistry, the Cheela civilization moves from simple tools to advanced technology in the span of a month.

 While it makes for a great tale, the idea doesn’t help much in searching for life.
 In the novel, the Cheela are only discovered when humans visit their neutron star.
 Cheela civilization couldn’t be detected from light-years away.
 There is also a great deal of handwaving done by Forward to advance the story.
 While nuclear chemistry can be complicated, we don’t know that it could give rise to some DNA-like structure that could allow for evolution.